The Global Economy

 By Thomas Ramge & Jan Schwochow

 For a decade, American astronauts and Soviet cosmonauts raced each other to the moon.
-Fifty years since that first small step, a mere 68 square kilometers have been covered since that first step in July 1969.
+The race to be first ended when two astronauts stepped out of Apollo 11 and claimed one “giant leap for mankind”.
+Five further American missions successfully brought people to the lunar surface as well as rovers and probes.
+In total, a mere 68 square kilometers have been covered since that first step in July 1969.

 By Thomas Ramge & Jan Schwochow